Travel in Winter

 - Be mindful of cyclists, but treat them like vehicles if they are on the road.
 For example, stopping in the middle of the road to accommodate a cyclist is kind, but can be dangerous because other drivers may not know what is happening.

-Be alert to hazards.
-Watch for hazards such as chunks of ice or sheets of ice.
+- Be alert to hazards.
+Watch for hazards such as chunks or sheets of ice.
 If you encounter black ice, steer straight ahead, don’t pedal.
-Try not to brake - this could cause you to skid.
+Try not to brake – this could cause you to skid.

 To report cycling concerns regarding snow clearing or road maintenance, click here.
-To submit other feedback on active commuting, such as network improvements, please email the Environmental Coordinator at environment(at)whitehorse.ca or 668-8652.
+To submit other feedback on active commuting, such as network improvements, please email the Environmental Coordinator at: [email protected]

 Winter maintenance is reviewed annually and passed by Council as the Snow and Ice Control Policy.
 The City currently removes snow from the following sections of multi-use pathways (all sidewalk sections remain the responsibility of the adjacent property owner):